EngandDeveloper/RemoteControl-for-Sumobot/README.md

 - Working with IR sensors and light sensors
 - Writing basic C codes to control microcontrollers and other circuit components
 - Reading circuit schematics
-- Changing Sony's remote control process to make a remore control for my Sumobot
+- Changing Sony's remote control process to make a remote control for my Sumobot